Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-In the work of Poulose et al. \cite{Poulose2013}, the authors classified the available filtering methods.
+In the work of \cite{Poulose2013}, the authors classified the available filtering methods.
 Their classification can be narrowed down into two major categories, namely the linear and the non-linear ones \cite{Ahamed2019}.
-The latter type of filtering methods makes use of the intensities of the neighboring pixels in comparison to intensities of the ones of interest in an image, thus, updating the target pixel's grayscale value accordingly (either increase of decrease it).
-There are two well-known filtering methods of this type; one is referred to as ``anisotropic diffusion'' \cite{Perona1990}, where a blurring scheme is applied in correlation with a threshold gray-scale value for the contrast between the target and the neighboring pixels.

-The other method is referred to as the ``non-local means filter'' \cite{Buades2011}.
-This method uses mean intensities to compute the variance (similarity) at the local area surrounding a target pixel in order to adjust the target pixel's intensity in a way that the higher contrast (preferably at the edges of the features of interest) can be enhanced, while lower contrast (noise) can be smoothened.
-As an improvement to this filter, the ``adaptive manifolds non-local means filter'' \cite{Gastal2012} has been recently developed to reduce the data noise with the help of a Euclidean-geodesic relation between pixel intensities and calculated local mean intensities of the created manifolds on a higher dimension, since the grayscale value is accounted for as a separate dimension for each pixel.

-On the other hand, the linear type of filtering methods makes use only of fixed (pixel-oriented) criteria.
-This, in practise, means that it simply blurs the image without distinguishing between generic noise and the boundaries of an object of interest.
-Some representative examples of such filters are the average and Gaussian filter, where the former updates a target pixel's value with a mean value which is computed based on the adjacent pixels, and the latter utilizes a Gaussian shape function instead of a mean value.

-Although there are no prerequisites in the selection of the appropriate noise filtering method, the non-linear type of filtering is more frequently employed with {XRCT} due to its edge conserving characteristic \cite{Sheppard2004, Taylor2015, Ramandi2017}.
-In other words, the outlines of the features of interest are maintained while noise is removed, or suppressed.
-Consequently, this can potentially help us to obtain a better signal-to-noise ratio in the acquired images which offers a great help to achieve a clear pixel-wise classification of image objects (segmentation).
+The latter type of filtering methods makes use of the intensities of the neighboring pixels in comparison to the intensities of the ones of interest.
+There are two well-known filtering methods of this type; the first one is commonly referred to as ``anisotropic diffusion'' \cite{Perona1990}, where a blurring scheme is applied in correlation to a threshold gray-scale value.
+The other is commonly referred to as the ``non-local means filter'' \cite{Buades2011}.
+This method uses mean intensities to compute the variance (similarity) at the local area surrounding a target pixel.
+As an improvement to this filter, the ``adaptive manifolds non-local means filter'' \cite{Gastal2012} has been recently developed to reduce the data noise with the help of an Euclidean-geodesic relation between pixel intensities and the calculated local mean intensities of the created manifolds, accounting for the grayscale value as a separate dimension for each pixel.
+On the other hand, the linear type of filtering method makes use only of fixed (pixel-oriented) criteria.
+This, in practice, means that it simply blurs the image without distinguishing between generic noise and the boundaries of an object of interest.
+Although there are no prerequisites in the selection of the appropriate noise filtering method, the non-linear type of filtering is more frequently employed with XRCT due to its edge conserving characteristic \cite{Sheppard2004,Taylor2015,Ramandi2017}.